armanhalizadeh/rshell/README.md

 In the actual standard bash the same result occurs.
 We are unsure if this is the intended result of the command.
 In order to escape this mode the user needs to input `ctrl+c`.

+Another bug is spaces of more than between connectors
+    ls &&   ||
+will result in a segmentation fault

+One input possibility we overlooked is the following
+    ls ||
+    ls &&

+in which the is now executable to follow after the connector as a result there is a segmentation fault.

+The expected output for `ls &&` however in the actual shell enters into an input mode